Art Galleries in Bend, Oregon

 Bend is an art lover's town.
-The galleries of Bend present art that is unique to the high desert, created by some of most notable artists in the country.
+The galleries of Bend present art that is unique to the high desert, created by some of the most notable artists in the country.

+Be sure to stop by the Bend Visitor Center to catch a glimpse of the Pillars of Art program featured artist.
 For more information on artists at individual galleries, contact the Bend Gallery Association or pick up a copy of the monthly Cascade Arts and Entertainment magazine.
 You can also check out the listings below of all of the Bend art galleries.

 Art lovers will be delighted to find that art is not just confined to galleries in Bend; it is everywhere you look.
 Thanks to a public initiative called Art in Public Places.
 Bend is home to 39 pieces of original public art on display in prominent locations through the city, ranging from a flying phoenix at 14th & Galveston to a bronze sculpture of dancing salmon outside the Bend Public Library.
 In 2005, Americans for the Arts honored these sculptures as being among the most innovative approaches to public art in the country.